savaslabs/savaslabs.github.io/_posts/2017-02-27-on-web-typography-review.md

 their characteristics, Santa Maria suggests we approach typography much further back and take the time to consider what users are actually doing when they read text on our sites.
 This is something I hadn't considered before and brings a depth to the process that is so much more than picking and applying fonts.
+In addition to aesthetics, type design can have a significant effect on user experience and, therefore, is doubly important to consider during the design process.

 ## Base knowledge